Quantum Chameleons: Chameleon forces from the path integral

+To study the modulus of the force, let us chose a coordinate system such that $L^i=(0,0,L^z)$ without loss of generality.
+In these coordinates the force modulus is given by \be |F|=F^z= - \int_S d^2\xi \sqrt{g} \, n^z \, \rho( x^i) \langle A \rangle_J \ee Since the volume is closed, $n^z$ can take both signs.
+This naturally splits the integral into a positive contribution from $S_+=(\xi^\alpha|n^z\geq 0)$ and a negative contribution from $S_-=(\xi^\alpha|n^z<0)$.
+The presence of these two opposite-sign contributions in the boundary integral is helpful to understand how infinite contributions cancel in the quantum case.
+This will be explicitly illustrated in the case of plates in Sec.~\ref{sec:plate}.

-\section{The chameleon quantum force}
+\subsection{The chameleon quantum force}

-Computing the quantum force (Eq.~\eqref{eq:delE_full}) requires the knowledge of the $\Delta_J$ propagator.
-However we can readily deduce some important general properties prior to any calculation.
-Whenever the source term $A''J$ is large with respect to other scales involved in the interaction potential, the Green function should vanish (\textit{i.e.} be ``screened'') inside the source and vanish at its surface, as illustrated in Fig.~\ref{fig:Diags}\textit{iv}.
-These are precisely the conditions of the standard Casimir effect.
+Computing the quantum force (Eq.~\eqref{eq:delE_full}) requires to calculate the $\Delta_J$ propagator.
+However some important general properties can be deduced prior to any calculation.
+Whenever the source term $A''J$ is large with respect to other scales involved in the interaction potential, the Green's function should vanish (\textit{i.e.} be ``screened'') inside the source and vanish at its surface, as illustrated in Fig.~\ref{fig:Diags}\textit{iv}, see appendix \ref{app:A}.
+These are precisely the conditions for the standard Casimir effect.

 In the opposite limit, when the coupling to the source $A'' J$ can be treated perturbatively, the functional determinant Eq.~\eqref{eq:Trlog} can be truncated at quadratic order, in which case it is the limit of no screening where the force is